-- Damage and cost recovery claims on the part of the Buyer, for whatever cause, especially for violations of contractual duties concerning obligations and in tort, are inadmissible unless liability is incurred under paragraph 2 or paragraph 3.
+- Damage and cost recovery claims on the part of the Buyer, for whatever cause, especially for violations of contractual duties concerning obligations and in tort, are inadmissible unless liability is incurred under paragraph 2, paragraph 3 and/or paragraph 4.

-- We are liable for damage – on whatever legal grounds – not, in particular, for breach of ancillary obligations, lack of commercial success, loss of profits, indirect loss, consequential loss following from defects and losses from claims brought against the Buyer by third parties but only in the case of
+- RAUMEDIC is liable for damage – on whatever legal grounds – not, in particular, for breach of ancillary obligations, lack of commercial success, loss of profits, indirect loss, consequential loss following from defects and losses from claims brought against the Buyer by third parties but only in the case of

-a) wilful or grossly negligent breach of duty by ourselves, our corporate units, executive employees, staff and other agents; in the case of gross negligence only, provided that no other mandatory liability is incurred under this paragraph 2, liability in damages shall be limited to reasonably foreseeable loss typical under the contract.
+a) wilful or grossly negligent breach of duty by RAUMEDIC, RAUMEDIC’s corporate units, executive employees, staff and other agents; in the case of gross negligence only, provided that no other mandatory liability is incurred under this paragraph 2, liability in damages shall be limited to reasonably foreseeable loss typical under the contract.

 b) culpable injury to life, body, health; this also applies to mandatory liability under the Product Liability Act,

-c) defects that we have maliciously concealed or guaranteed to be non-existent, or
+c) defects that RAUMEDIC has maliciously concealed or guaranteed to be non-existent, or

 - Statutory rules on the onus of proof remain unaffected by the above rules.